Your Primary Love Language® isPhysical Touch™

 Words of Affirmation™

-Actions don't always speak louder than words.
+Actions don’t always speak louder than words.
 If this is your love language, unsolicited compliments mean the world to you.
-Hearing the words, "I love you," are important – hearing the reasons behind that love sends your spirits skyward.
+Hearing the words, “I love you,” is important— hearing the reasons behind that love sends your spirits skyward.
 Insults can leave you shattered and are not easily forgotten.
-Kind, encouraging, and positive words are truly life-giving.
+You thrive on hearing kind and encouraging words that build you up.

-Can vacuuming the floors really be an expression of love?
+Can helping someone out really be an expression of love?
 Absolutely!
-Anything you do to ease the burden of responsibilities weighing on an "Acts of Service" person will speak volumes.
-The words he or she most want to hear: "Let me do that for you."
-Laziness, broken commitments, and making more work for them tell speakers of this language their feelings don't matter.
-Finding ways to serve speaks volumes to the recipient of these acts.
+Anything you do to ease the burden of responsibilities weighing on an “Acts of Service” person will speak volumes.
+The words he or she most wants to hear: “Let me do that for you.”
+Laziness, broken commitments, and making more work for them tell speakers of this language their feelings don’t matter.
+When others serve you out of love (and not obligation), you feel genuinely valued and loved.